-Jodie Comer might be known more for her role as Villanelle, but her portrayal of Ivy Moxam in the BBC drama series Thirteen is criminally underrated, and in my opinion, is among some of her best performances.
+Jodie Comer might be known more for her role as Villanelle in Killing Eve, but her portrayal of Ivy Moxam in the BBC drama series Thirteen is criminally underrated, and in my opinion, is among some of her best performances.
 In Thirteen, Comer plays 26-year-old Ivy who, after being abducted at thirteen years old and spending thirteen years in captivity, manages to escape her captor and must learn to adapt back to normal life.

 It’s a provoking story about the psychological impact an event like this can have on a whole family, and to add another layer to the tale, Ivy might also be the only one with the answers to track down her captor’s latest victim.

 Did anyone have any idea about what was going on in that show?
 They escaped the island eventually, right?

 8. Black Mirror